bhuisgen/neon-webdocs/docs/neon/configuration/loader/modules/parsers/json/index.md

 - The provider **api** uses the `rest` provider which fetches a remote JSON API.
 - The loader has the rule **load-posts** which executes the parser `json`.
-- The parser `json` triggers the provider **api** to fetch the resource **posts** and parses its response to extract the items list following the JSON path `filter`.
-For each item, the attribute **name** and **url** are extracted given their respective JSON path in `itemParams`.
-Each parameter will be available as a dynamic parameter to the item resource **post-$name**.
-Finally, each item resources are fetched and stored/refreshed in the server state.
+- The parser `json` triggers the provider **api** to fetch the resource **posts** and parses its response to extract an items list following the JSON path `filter`.
+For each item, the attributes **name** and **url** are extracted given their respective JSON path in `itemParams`.
+Each parameter will be available as a dynamic parameter to a new sub-resource **post-$name** which will be fetched and stored/refreshed in the server state.
+- As the option `store` is enabled, the resource `posts` is stored/refreshed too in the server state.

 ## Directives